CityOfBoston/budget.boston.gov/_source/fy19_adopted/md/featured_analysis/personnel-changes.md

       <h5>Operations Cabinet</h5>
       <p>The Operations Cabinet is anticipated to increase by 3 FTEs.
 Intergovernmental Relations will hire a census outreach coordinator in advance of the 2020 U.S. Census.
 Public Facilities will add a project manager and a design review position to support the growing citywide construction program.</p>
       <h5>Environment, Energy and Open Space Cabinet</h5>
       <p>The Environment, Energy and Open Space Cabinet is expected to grow by 10 FTEs by filling vacant positions and adding targeted new positions.
 Inspectional Services will add 2 plans examiners to reduce the architectural review wait time for residents and developers.
-Parks and Recreation is adding a park ranger position and the mural crew manager, who is being transferred from Arts and Culture. </p>
+Parks and Recreation is adding two park ranger positions and the mural crew manager, who is being transferred from Arts and Culture. </p>
       <h5>Administration and Finance Cabinet</h5>
       <p>The Administration & Finance Cabinet projects a net increase of 2 FTEs with talent acquisition and compliance position in Human Resources and a new account receivable specialist in the Treasury Department.</p>
       <h5>Health and Human Services Cabinet</h5>